basarat/typescript-book/docs/classes.md

 This is a fairly idiomatic traditional JavaScript class pattern now as a first class language construct.
 Note that `constructor` is optional.

 ### Inheritance
-Classes in TypeScript (like other langauges) support *single* inheritance using the `extends` keyword as shown below:
+Classes in TypeScript (like other languages) support *single* inheritance using the `extends` keyword as shown below:

 ```ts
 class Point3D extends Point {